aasparks/cryptopals-py-rkt/readme.md

 #### 5. Implement Repeating-key XOR - :ballot_box_with_check:

-The solution in both languages is simple and quick.
-They are almost identical.

 #### 6. Break Repeating-key XOR - :ballot_box_with_check:

-Simple solution.
-Not much difference in the two languages.

 #### 7. AES in ECB Mode - :ballot_box_with_check: